toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking Notification, Retrieval and Confirmation/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/01-quick-start.md

 Expedia provides a program interface for EQC partners to retrieve bookings made on any Expedia Inc. Points of sale.
 EQC partners can retrieve pending bookings (reservations, modifications, or cancellations) as frequently as they want.
 If an EQC partner does not retrieve the booking information electronically, Expedia sends the information to the hotel by fax or email.

 Below is a pair of sample request/response.
-The Request can be attempted against the production endpoint of EQC BR API, however it will likely not return any bookings since our test hotels rarely have bookings awaiting retrieval.
+The Request can be attempted against the production endpoint of EQC BR API at https://services.expediapartnercentral.com/eqc/br, however it will likely not return any bookings since our test hotels rarely have bookings awaiting retrieval.
 **RQ**
 ```xml
 <BookingRetrievalRQ xmlns="http://www.expediaconnect.com/EQC/BR/2014/01">